IbrahimAli-git/MyFirstSpringBootApplication/README.md

 My first Spring Boot Application.
-I am creating it while walking through a tutorial.
+I am creating it while walking through a tutorial on pluralsight.
 It is a conference scheduling application.
+For more information go to https://app.pluralsight.com/library/courses/creating-first-spring-boot-application